French Press

 French Press coffee tips

 • Adjust serving as desired, at coffee to water ratio of 60g per litre of water or 1 : 16.
+If you prefer a thicker body, you can use a ratio of 1 : 15 or even 1 : 14.

 • The French Press is a very forgiving and infallible coffee maker.
 As such, coffee beans of all roast profile — whether filter roast or espresso roast, light roast or dark roast, work well with the French Press brewing method.
 So the most important thing is to pick the coffee with the flavours that you enjoy!
 And we love Romance for its fruity and floral flavours!